 A Quarter Million in DAFs: A Retirement Goal Achieved

 I’ve got a good job.
 I don’t love every aspect of the work I do, but it’s not a job I’ve been desperate to escape from.
-I know there are a number of things I will miss when I leave my anesthesia career, and I’ve been putting that day off for a while now with a number of tactics that I believe will serve me well in the future.
+I know there are a number of things I expect to miss now that I have left my anesthesia career, and I’ve been putting that day off for a while now with a number of tactics that I believe will serve me well in the future.

 Delaying Early Retirement